For even more cozy recipes, be sure to subscribe to my newsletter.

 Notes

-- For the onions, you can use whatever combination of onions you have here — I’ve used yellow onions, red onions, and shallots
+- Use whatever combination of onions you have here — I’ve used yellow onions, red onions, and shallots

 - Calabrian chili paste adds a fiery layer of flavor to this pasta.
-I like Tutto Calabria, which you can find online, and Delallo's chili paste (often found at Wegman's in the US).
-Any Calabrian chili paste will do but keep in mind that they all have slightly different heat levels, so add a bit at a time and adjust as needed!
-You can also use red pepper flakes if you can't find this condiment.
+I like Tutto Calabria, which you can find online, and Delallo's chili paste.
+Any Calabrian chili paste will do but keep in mind that they all have slightly different heat levels, so start small!

 Anthony